pslucas0212/CCSM-103-Designing-for-Onboarding-Success/README.md

 - Articulate the importance of onboarding as part of the overall customer lifecycle.
 - Demonstrate a robust understanding of the key goals of onboarding.
 - Identify common onboarding mistakes and the best ways to avoid them.
 - Design and implement a successful onboarding playbook.
+Learn the 10 key components in designing a good onboarding playbook.